DePimmer/ReLifeCycleGraduationProject/README.md

 ## Overview
-ReLifeCycle is developed as a Grasshopper plugin developed for responsible material use assessment (environmental impact, circularity and financial impact) as part of my Master Graduation Project at Eindhoven University of Technology.
+ReLifeCycle is developed as a Grasshopper plugin for responsible material use assessment (environmental impact, circularity and financial impact) as part of my Master Graduation Project at Eindhoven University of Technology.
 This repository contains all relevant code, schemas, and example files for the project.
+If there are any questions, feel free to contact me at pvanrijsbergen@gmail.com.

 Below you will find instructions for setting up the RelifeCycle plugin.